mrwiora/pki-tutorial/docs/simple/index.rst

         -extensions server_ext

 We use the signing CA to issue the TLS-server certificate.
-The certificate type is determined by the extensions we attach.
+The certificate type is defined by the extensions we attach.
 A copy of the certificate is saved in the certificate archive under the name ``ca/signing-ca/02.pem``.